Wayzata Public Schools: Plymouth Creek Elementary School

 Plymouth Creek Elementary School is located at 16005 41st Avenue North in Plymouth, Minnesota.
-The elementary school is a part of the Wayzata Public Schools and has approximately 624 students in grades K-5 (2021-2022).
+The elementary school is a part of the Wayzata Public Schools and has approximately 675 students in grades K-5 (2024-2025).
 Their principal is Ashley Paul and their mascot is the panther.
+For the first two weeks of the school's existence, the mascot was the mallard.
 Plymouth Creek Elementary was built near the corner of Vicksburg Lane and Old Rockford Road in 1988.

 Sunset Hill Elementary School

 Sunset Hill Elementary School is located at 3005 Sunset Trail in Plymouth, Minnesota.
 The student school day is from 8:30 am to 3:10 pm.
 The elementary school is a part of the Wayzata Public Schools and has approximately 618 students in grades K-5 (2021–22).
 Their Principal is Ross Williams.
 Sunset Hill Elementary was built in southeast Plymouth in 1963.

 Greenwood Elementary School

 Greenwood Elementary School is located at 18005 Medina Road in Plymouth, Minnesota.
 The student school day is from 7:45 am to 2:25 pm.
 The elementary school is a part of the Wayzata Public Schools and has approximately 721 students in grades K-5 (2021–22).
 Their Principal is Dr. Brad Gustafson and their mascot is the grizzly bear.
-Greenwood Elementary was built in east Plymouth at the corner of Highway 101 and Medina Road in 1965.
+Greenwood Elementary was built in west Plymouth at the corner of Highway 101 and Medina Road in 1965.